bharathajjarapu/Aceify/README.md

 # Aceify 🚀

-Welcome to Aceify, the ultimate tool for extracting insights and answering queries from your research documents like PDFs, PPTs, and CSV files! 📚💡
+Welcome to Aceify, the ultimate tool for extracting insights and answering queries from your research documents or syllabus books like PDFs, PPTs, and CSV files! 📚💡

 ## Overview